santeri3700/vive-pro-2-on-linux/README.md

 - Virtual controllers and hands render behind menus and 3D models appear "inverted"
-  - No known workaround as of 2022-09-17, but this issue is not present in the SteamVR `linux_v1.14` Beta branch.
+  - No known workaround as of 2022-12-04, but this issue is not present in the SteamVR `linux_v1.14` Beta branch.
-  - This might only affect AMD users (amdgpu + mesa)
+  - This only affects AMD users (amdgpu + mesa)
   - Issue: https://github.com/ValveSoftware/SteamVR-for-Linux/issues/430

 ---